selesse/gradechecker/README.md

 To add subscribers to your notifications, open the .friends file.
 For every new subscriber, add an entry for them of the form "alias:email".

-Then, for every course you want to subscribe them to, open the .courses file.
+All you need to do now is subscribe them to the courses.
+Open the .courses file.
 Add them to every course you want (comma delimited, no spaces needed).